-A fantastic source of calcium, tomatoes help to maintain those super strong bones so they can run free and wild, and without any limitations!
+A fantastic source of calcium, tomatoes help to maintain those super strong bones so they can run free and wild!
 Bursting with vitamin C and vitamin K, tomatoes also help in the process of repairing bones… Oh, and you’ll be pleased to hear (to the mums with no salon appointment in sight) that they also help to keep hair glossy, healthy and strong.

 1 // Powerful healing food